lrodriguezjb/learning-journal/README.md

 ## Welcome to my awesome Journal!!

-Hello My Name is Leandro Rodriguez my Github link is [Here] https://github.com/lrodriguezjb (url) and this Learning Journal and my  is a way for me to document my journey in becoming a Software Developer!.
+Hello My Name is Leandro Rodriguez my Github link is [Here](https://github.com/lrodriguezjb) and this Learning Journal and my  is a way for me to document my journey in becoming a Software Developer!.

 You can use the [editor on GitHub](https://github.com/lrodriguezjb/learning-journal/edit/master/README.md) to maintain and preview the content for your website in Markdown files.